Login

 The Cordale Print Works were situated within the tight meandering curve of the River Leven. to get to it, go to either end of Cordale Avenue where it is in sight of the river and walk along the towpath.
 While the tarred surface of the towpath takes a short cut past this promontory, a muddy track can take you all the way around.

 The works appear to have covered part of Cordale Point too.
 At least one large, but shallow rectangular pit or pond can still be made out although the site is very overgrown.
+(Not to be confused with the drying yard at the end of the point).

 The demolition squad did a thorough job.
 There is very little in the way of remnants of buildings.
-Spo often building material is recovered for reuse or as fill elsewhere.
+So often building material is recovered for reuse or as fill elsewhere.
 The lades, sometimes covered, can be seen, but have suffered collapse and misuse from dumping.

-The lades are partially covered over with vaulted structures topped with slabs.
+Sections of the lades are partially covered over with vaulted structures topped with slabs.

 The approach to the tower.